Week

 - Substitute

-low fat yogurt, light sour cream and light cream cheese in place of the regular
+low fat yogurt, light sour cream and light cream

-products.
-Although nonfat counterparts are available, they are not always as successful
+nonfat counterparts are available, they are

-in bake recipes.
+not always as successful in bake recipes.

 - Limit

 the use of nuts.
-For example, sprinkle 2 tablespoons chopped nuts over a frosted
+For example, sprinkle 2 tablespoons

-to addition can also intensify the flavor.
+the nuts prior to addition can also intensify

 - Use

-cholesterol-free, fat free egg products or egg whites in place of whole eggs or
+cholesterol-free, fat free egg products or egg

-at least 2/3 of the eggs called for in a recipe.
+of the eggs called for in a recipe.

 - Use

-evaporated skimmed milk or fat free sweetened condensed milk in place of whipping
+evaporated skimmed milk or fat free sweetened

-cream and regular sweetened condensed milk.
-You may use low fat or fat reduced
+regular sweetened condensed milk.
+You may use

-whipped topping in place of whipped cream in refrigerated or frozen desserts.
+of whipped cream in refrigerated or frozen desserts.

 - Substitute

-or add flavorings and/or seasonings to replace the flavor lost from fat.
-For example,
+or add flavorings and/or seasonings to replace

-add chocolate and rum flavoring to a cocoa sauce for a more intense or deep chocolate
+and rum flavoring to a cocoa sauce for a more

 - Serve

-low fat baked items like muffins and coffee cakes warm from the oven.
-The change
+low fat baked items like muffins and coffee

 Week